JRizzly/lendingClub/README.md

 ###How to compile (Algorithm Checkpoint)

 To compile this code please download all of the files in this git hub.
-Then run the command python al
+Then run the command python AlgorithmCheckPoint.py